hyperledger-labs/agora-unknown_order/README.md

-I've seen this commonly across multiple projects where they need a multiprecision library and use one of three libraries: [Gnu MP BigNum Library](https://gmplib.org/), [OpenSSL's BigNum Library](https://www.openssl.org/docs/man1.0.2/man3/bn.html) and [Rust's BigInt Library](https://crates.io/crates/num-bigint), depending on the needs and requirements (licensing, performance, platform target).
+I've seen this commonly across multiple projects where they need a multiprecision library and use one of three libraries: [Gnu MP BigNum Library](https://gmplib.org/), [OpenSSL's BigNum Library](https://www.openssl.org/docs/man1.0.2/man3/bn.html) and [Rust's BigInt Library](https://crates.io/crates/num-bigint), depending on the needs and requirements (licensing, performance, platform target, constant time).

 This library wraps them all into a common API, so they can be used interchangeably.